unixpickle/Infinteger/README.md

 # Infinteger

 Infinteger is a C library that can be used to achieve infinitely large integers.
-Since it is still being debugged, the code might still have a few bugs to work out.
+Since it is a work in progress, the code might still have a few bugs to work out.
 The major functionality of the library is done, as you can see by building the project and running it.

 Here is my original to-do list for Infinteger: